MuKnIO/avoum-cardano-feasibility-study/study.md

 be done to this document:

 - Finish the proof of concept section.
+  - Fill in TODOs in the comments
+  - Do the rebase script
+  - ...?
 - Go through and make sure we're using proper terminology; some of the language is borrowed from a similar study we did for Nervos, so we should make sure we're not using terminology that doesn't apply to